starspace1/starspace1.github.io/journal-week-2.md

   - how to submit
   - how to take what the form is submitting and create a new db record from it
 - HTTP verbs (GET and POST)
+  - Still need to 100% clarify when to use each
+- New ruby methods:
+  - .strip
+  - that attr_accessor exists
+- Regular expressions!
+  - they are strange and cool
+  - matches return STRINGS NOT INTEGERS
+- More about routing
+  - Redirects
+  - CHROME CACHES REDIRECTS
+  - Use WEBrick::HTTPServlet to use regular expression in URLs